j-mracek/module_repos/README.md

 Compatibility
 -------------
-The proposal is 100% compatible with dnf-4/yum-4.
-Only some internal workflow in DNF could be simplify or removed.
+The proposal is 100% compatible with dnf-4/yum-4 (Fedora 27+).
+Only some internal workflow in DNF could be simplify or removed:
+ - modular filtering
+ - modular solver
+ - applicability of modular errata

 No changes will be required on a customer side.

 Requirements